 Quick Guide to Haunted Hotels in Savannah

-Haunted hotels in Savannah tend to garner their spooky reputations based on age and historical events.
-Fortunately, there are plenty of old, historic places to stay in Savannah.
+Just so you know, the most haunted hotels in Savannah tend to garner their spooky reputations based on age and historical events — plus the occasional unexplained incidents, of course.

 The Marshall House